DanielSeehausen/looping-times-v-000/README.md

 2. Build a method using `times`

 ## Introduction
+df
 The next construct in our list is `times`.
 There are two important distinctions to be mindful of when using `times`.
-The first one is that it has to be called on an Integer (like `1` or `10000`).
-The second is that it executes the block a certain number of times, which is dependent on the number that it's called on.
+The first one is that it has to dfbe called on an Integer (like `1` or `10000`df).
+The sdfecond is that it executes the block a certain number of times, which is dependent on the dfnumber that it's called on.
 Let's look at the example below:

 ```ruby
 5.times do